 Do you want an electric tea kettle that doesn’t scream “electric,” and looks a little more at home with porcelain cups and saucers when you have guests over?
 Then the BELLA 1.2L Electric Ceramic Tea Kettle with detachable base and boil dry protection might just be your cup of tea.

 The elegant design and 1200 watt heating power means that this tea kettle gets the job done with both efficiency and style.
-The detachable base and a streamlined spout allow you to boil water and serve tea to your guests easily and elegantly in no time at all!
+The detachable base and a streamlined spout let you boil water and serve tea to your guests easily and elegantly in no time at all!

 Secura Original Stainless Steel Double Wall Electric Water Kettle